99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 categories: [devops]
 ---

-# PART I
+## PART I

 CI / CD has been a major part of current IT operations.
 In this series of we will learn how to create an application and implement it through complete CI / CD operation.
 We will learn how to do CI / CD of a containerised service.
-For this, we will learn by doing.
+As there is a saying "best way to learn, is by doing.".
+Hence, we will be implementing our own CI / CD in kubernetes.
+This is the first part of series of articles on this topic as it is difficult to cover everything in one post.
 ## Before we begin

 ### What is CI (Continuous Integration) ?